AdaCore/gnatstudio/docs/users_guide/browsing.rst

 ==============

 GPS contains several kinds of browsers, that have a common set of basic functionalities.
-There are currently four such browsers: the project browser (:ref:`The_Project_Browser`), the call graph (:ref:`Call_Graph`), the dependency browser (:ref:`Dependency_Browser`) and the entity browser (:ref:`Entity_Browser`).
+There are currently five such browsers: the project browser (:ref:`The_Project_Browser`), the call graph (:ref:`Call_Graph`), the dependency browser (:ref:`Dependency_Browser`), the elaboration cycles browser (:ref:`Elaboration_Cycles_Browser`) and the entity browser (:ref:`Entity_Browser`).

 All these browsers are interactive viewers.
 They contain a number of items,